nidhishpareek/NetMeds-Clone/README.md

 ## Introduction
 Hello, we are learning Full stack Web Development at Masai School.
 During Unit 6 on this web development journey, we got a group project with our batchmates to clone the website of Netmeds, which is a pharmaceutical company that offers medicines at a reasonable price.
 We have tried to clone the website in the time span of 10 days only.
+Its a FrontEnd centric  pixel perfect netmeds.com clone app, which is developed to showcase the skills of React.js, Redux, Axios, email.js and basic understanding of collaborating a React app.
+UI is fuled with Chakra UI,.
+One o f the special feature is, we merged the UI of m.netmeds.com too in this projecis a dedicated website for mobile view.
+The backend is backed with Jsoneerver and  is deployed on render.com.

 ## Tech Stack Used
 - Reactjs